Facebook, Twitter either can't or won't do their jobs. We need change

 All this change won't happen overnight.
 NetMod can't make up for more than three decades of neo-Nazi online recruiting.
 But NetMod will at least get us all on the same page.
 It'll create a standard we all can agree on.
 It can be a start.

 "We don't let people go into their garages and create nuclear materials," said Danielle Citron, a law professor at the University of Virginia and author of the 2014 book Hate Crimes in Cyberspace.
-She too wants changes to Section 230, in part because social networks have so much potential to do harm when poorly run.
+She's one of the people who wants changes to Section 230, in part because social networks have so much potential to do harm when poorly run.

 NetMod could even help inspire more innovation and competition.
 Startups could join on a sliding scale fee, giving them instant access to experts and to tools they'd otherwise spend years building on their own.
 Smaller social networks like Gab or Parler, both of which often cater to extremists kicked off Twitter and Facebook, can either start meaningfully moderating on their own, join on to NetMod, or choose to face legal exposure for what their users do and say.